joedono/House-of-Z/NPCs/Durrstaft.md

 ## Temple of Thorm

+### Durin Ironfist
+Male dwarf.
+A very old friend of Fran's.
+Currently a leader of an underground resistance in Durrstaft.
+Their objective isn't to take over the government or grossly change things, but just to make things a little more troublesome for them.
+Two failed rebellions taught them that the Durrstaft government is too powerful to be taken down.

 ### Nathan Sarnol
 Master cleric at the Temple of Thorm.
 A solemn and stoic human male.
 Practically ends every sentence with a religious idiom.
 An extreme believer in tradition and ritual.
 No exceptions.
 Has blue eyes.